solracnauj92/Hero-s-Tale/README.md

 #### Example
 ![Example](assets/images/jsstory.png)

-This game structure credit goes to [Kevin Briggs' tutorial: https://www.youtube.com/watch?v=kayFBMl06q8&t=3582s
+This game structure credit goes to [Kevin Briggs' tutorial: https://www.youtube.com/watch?v=kayFBMl06q8&t=3582s]

 # Wireframes

 ![Wireframe](assets/images/wireframe.png)
-A wireframe was executed  to plan and organise the content and functionality of a website, making it easier to design and build the site.
+A wireframe was executed using Figma to plan and organise the content and functionality of a website, making it easier to design and build the site.
 Keeping in mind the user experience and ensuring that the website is easy to navigate and use.
 Plus determine the user interface and navigation for the game, including how the player will make decisions and how they will be taken to the next part of the story.
 ### Front Main Page Wireframe mockup across all devices
 ![Wireframe Main](assets/images/wireframemain.jpg)